 Please take the time to read this leaflet about the state of General Practice at the moment.
 It helps to explain why you may struggle to get an appointment at the surgery.
 The leaflet has been written by a GP working in Derbyshire and is supported by the Derby & Derbyshire Local Medical Commitee.
 The key message in the leaflet is this:

 Please know that we are doing our best.
 We know you’re struggling to get in to see us, but we are not being difficult; we are working as best we can to provide a quality service in a broken system.

 Hub Update: extended access and appointment choices

 Hub appointments can be booked by our Reception team on a daily basis and are for acute (recent) problems.
 You will be treated by a GP or Advanced Nurse Practitioner, who (with your consent) will have access to your full medical records.
-Some appointments for dressings are also available at the weekend with the Health Care Assistant.

 The following groups are not suitable for Hub appointments (including those held at Wellbrook):

 •Chronic disease or long-term condition management that requires continuity of care